JNicolas45/2338-FOLDER/Testplanoutline.md

 ## Summary

 Me and my team have agreed to play Dying Light on systems we each prefer with mine being PC.
-I understand that since we all use different systems we may vary on issues we encounter.
+I understand that since we all use different systems to play we may vary on the kinds of problems we may encounter.

 ## Environment/User Community